msmccormack/DATA440/Project2.md

 ![](percent.png)

-The raw data heatmap showed us that age has some insight when it comes to making predictions, but the rest of the variables did not seem very useful.
-The scaled data showed a greater diversity in regard to the usefulness of other variables besides age, but there was still not any incredibly strong relationships present.
-The normalized data showed more relationships were present, but they were not too clear in all cases.
-Lastly, the percentage data showed that there were places where all variables seemed to play a part as predictors.
+The raw data heatmap shows us the heterogeneity of the combinations of the variables that are going into the model; the only place where the model is really giving us different results from everywhere else was in the bottom left corner with age.
+The scaled data, which shows all the variables at the same scale and interval, had more corresponding values and we could see relative patterns emerging.
+The normalized data showed even more heterogeneity, which is representing the fact that our model is able to make more predictions along the continuum of all the different outcomes that we potentially have; this improves its predictive power.
+Lastly, the percentage data was the best of the preprocessing transformations; doing this analyzes the data to give us a better idea of how effective the data is, and it improves the predictive power of the logistic regression.
+Each one was progressively better than the prior.

 Next, I trained a variety of ML models to predict education level.
 I began with a multinomial logistic regression model using a 60-40 train-test split in order to predict education level.
 This resulted in an accuracy of around 62.8%.
 The gains and ROC curves for the logistic regression model are below, respectively:
 ![](gain_m.png) ![](roc_m.png)